 Risk Mitigation Market Risk The industrial property cycle may deteriorate, resulting in softening capitalisation rates and lack of growth.
 The Group manages the risk by monitoring the key economic drivers, employing property professionals who understand the property cycle and undertaking development in joint venture with Goodman Group.
-Serious Safety Incidents , Property Trust Financing , , , , , , , , , , , , , , , , , , , , Rezoning Risk The Group takes a long-term approach to achieving the highest and best use for each property.
+Industrial Action Industrial action may delay development projects.
+The Group manages this risk by working with joint venture Goodman to respond appropriately to any action that occurs.
+Serious Safety Incidents The Group has a strong safety culture and a well-developed WHS system (refer further "Health and Safety").
+Property Trust Financing The joint property trusts maintain facilities with multiple lenders with various tenors between 5-10 years.
+In addition, gearing is maintained at prudent levels through the property cycles.
+Rezoning Risk The Group takes a long-term approach to achieving the highest and best use for each property.
 The rezoning process for a property usually commences prior to finalisation of its existing use.